 Does your current line of work allow you to focus on your relationships?
 How often do you find the time to visit with friends and family?

 Do you come home completely exhausted from a long day in the office?
 Do you crash onto the couch?
 Feel easily agitated or lash out at your family?

 I left my job when my first child was born.
 A lot of people leave high paying jobs when their priorities change.
-We tend to jump ship after we have children, become ill, or tend to sick parents.
+We tend to jump ship after we become parents, become ill, or tend to sick parents.